Limits of Latin squares: Introduction

 In our work, we introduce a class of analytic objects, so-called \emph{Latinons}.
 We also introduce certain notions of densities for Latin squares and Latinons (however, with a slight difference compared to~\ref{en:F2} which we shall return to later) and `cut-like' parameters, and establish~\ref{en:F5}.
 Of course, the most important result is the compactness theorem~\ref{en:F4}, which we establish as well.
 The situation with~\ref{en:F6} is more complicated.
 Given a Latinon $L$, we do not have any reasonable way of generating a random Latin square of order $n$ from $L$ (and probably no such way exists, see Remark~\ref{rem:chocolatenotsublatin}).
 However, we can still establish the approximability consequence of~\ref{en:F6} (which is the most important part of~\ref{en:F6}).

-Theories of limits of sequences of particular discrete structures have many applications, but two particular directions stand out.
+Theories of limits of sequences of particular discrete structures have found many applications and generated many new exciting questions, but two particular directions stand out.
 First and foremost, they (and the more syntactic theory of flag algebras, \cite{Razborov2007}) have led to solutions to many asymptotic problems in extremal combinatorics.
 As some representative examples for the class of graphs, let us mention the solution to the triangle versus edge density problem~\cite{Razborov:Triangles}, the solution to the Erd\H{o}s problem on the number of pentagons in triangle-free graphs~\cite{HHKNR:Pentagons,Grzesik:Pentagons,LidPfe:Pentagons}, or progress on the Sidorenko conjecture~\cite{Lov:Sidorenko}.
 For permutations, we are aware of only one application so far, but it is a remarkable one.
 Namely, Kr\'al' and Pikhurko~\cite{KrPi} used the theory of permutation limits to characterise sequences of quasirandom permutations.
 We expect the theory we develop in this article to have applications mostly in this area, that is, to answer asymptotic extremal questions about Latin squares.
 The set of tools we provide in this article should be complete for such purposes.
 Indeed, very shortly after we published this preprint at arXiv, Cooper, Kr\'al', Lamaison, Mohr~\cite{CKLM:QuasirandomLatin} used our theory to characterise sequences of quasirandom Latin squares; see Section~\ref{ssec:quasirandomness}.
-A second line of research where limits of discrete structures opened new possibilities is more probabilistic.
-Namely, Chatterjee and Varadhan~\cite{MR2825532} developed a method of expressing certain density-based large deviation events of Erd\H{o}s--R\'enyi random graphs.
+A second line of research where limits of discrete structures opened new possibilities is probabilistic.
+Let us give several examples, though the list below is by no means exhaustive.
+Chatterjee and Varadhan~\cite{MR2825532} developed a method of expressing certain density-based large deviation events of Erd\H{o}s--R\'enyi random graphs.
 This theory in particular allows us to approximately count graphs with a prescribed list of density constraints.
 A similar programme was carried out for permutations as well,~\cite{KeKrRaWi:Permutations}.
+The framework of large deviations was recently applied (with substantial technical sophistication) by Simkin~\cite{Simkin:Queens} to `queenons', an extension of the theory of permutons tailored to describe configurations of $n$ non-threatening queens on an $n\times n$ chessboard ($n\to\infty$).
+In particular, Simkin obtains the asymptotics for the number of such configurations thus solving a famous longstanding open problem.
 We do not offer such tools for Latin squares in the present article, but in Section~\ref{ssec:Entropy} we discuss a reasonable approach.
+Another line of research comes from studying random objects coming from~\ref{en:F6}, leading to models of inhomogeneous random graphs and random permutations.
+Some basic properties of these models are studied in~\cite{HlaVis:Connectivity,DHM:Cliques,IK:ChromaticGraphon} (for graphs) and~\cite{MR1334175} (for permutations).
+Even inhomogeneous random models that do not come directly from the sampling procedure~\ref{en:F6} can be studied using limit theories, see e.g.~\cite{MR3813988,MR4516311,MR4295570,MR4359933}.
+In addition to describing individual random objects, limit theories have been also useful in describing stochastic processes, see e.g. \cite{Flip1,LargeDeviationsProcesses} (for graphs) and \cite{MR4420996,MR4015358} (for permutations).